wuxc/pywin32doc/md/exchange.md

   - [HrGetExchangeStatus](exchange.md#exchangehrgetexchangestatus)

-    Obtains the current state of the server on a computer.&nbsp;
+    Obtains the current state of the server on a computer\.&nbsp;

   - [HrGetMailboxDN](exchange.md#exchangehrgetmailboxdn)

-    Retrieves the distinguished name (DN) for a mailbox&nbsp;
+    Retrieves the distinguished name \(DN\) for a mailbox&nbsp;

   - [HrGetServerDN](exchange.md#exchangehrgetserverdn)

-    Retrieves the distinguished name (DN) for a server&nbsp;
+    Retrieves the distinguished name \(DN\) for a server&nbsp;

   - [HrMAPIFindDefaultMsgStore](exchange.md#exchangehrmapifinddefaultmsgstore)

-    Retrieves the entry identifier of the default information store.&nbsp;
+    Retrieves the entry identifier of the default information store\.&nbsp;

   - [HrMAPIFindIPMSubtree](exchange.md#exchangehrmapifindipmsubtree)

-    Retrieves the entry ID of the IPM (interpersonal message) subtree folder&nbsp;
+    Retrieves the entry ID of the IPM \(interpersonal message\) subtree folder&nbsp;

   - [HrMAPIFindInbox](exchange.md#exchangehrmapifindinbox)